aredn/documentation/arednGettingStarted/downloading_firmware.rst

   As noted in the Mikrotik install instructions, if you determine that your device is running RouterOS ``v7.x`` you can try to install the *SYSUPGRADE-V7* image or you can follow the procedure to downgrade RouterOS and then install the regular *SYSUPGRADE* image.

 GL.iNET, MorseMicro, Cudy, and OpenWRT One
-  For these devices you will only see the *SYSUPGRADE* image for both first-time installs and firmware upgrades.
+  These devices require only the *SYSUPGRADE* image for both first-time installs and firmware upgrades.

 Click the appropriate button to download the image file to your local computer.
 Make a note of the download location on your computer, since you will use the downloaded image(s) to install the AREDN® firmware on your device.

-Features Inherited from OpenWRT for New Architectures The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream releases.
+The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream releases.
 The `OpenWRT Release Notes <https://openwrt.org/>`_ describe these new features.

 **You should select the latest recommended target image based on the type of hardware on which it will be installed.** Refer to the latest `Supported Devices <http://downloads.arednmesh.org/snapshots/SUPPORTED_DEVICES.md>`_ in order to ensure you have the correct firmware image for your specific device.